Édouard-Henri Avril: Life

-From 1874 to 1878, he was at the École des Beaux-Arts in Paris.
+From 1874 to 1878, Avril was at the École des Beaux-Arts in Paris.
 He worked for the illustrated newsmagazine Le Monde illustré in 1882.
 Having been commissioned to illustrate Théophile Gautier's novel Fortunio, he adopted the pseudonym "Paul Avril".
-His reputation was soon established, and he received many commissions to illustrate both major authors and the so-called "galante literature" of the day, a form of erotica.
-However, his reputation as a commercial illustrator of novels was established before he began illustrating the more underground erotic literature.
+His reputation was soon established, and he received many commissions to illustrate both major authors and the "galante literature" of the day, a form of erotica; however his reputation as a commercial illustrator of novels was established before he began illustrating the more underground erotic literature.
 These books were typically sold in small editions on a subscription basis organised by collectors.
 Erotica of that time received very limited prints and sometimes were limited to only about 100 copies or were sold only within exclusive circles of collectors.
 Because of the perceived obscenity of Avril and his works, it is difficult to assess the impact that his art might have had on the culture of the time.
 Avril died at Le Raincy near Paris in 1928.